I have no money to start a business

 Let’s talk about what you can do – and how you can do this.

 It IS possible to grow your business without money.

 Choosing your low cost start up cautiously

-I received an email from a potential client with a ‘groundbreaking‘ idea but will cost millions to build.
-They didn’t have funding but believed their idea was the best thing since sliced bread and will change the world.
+I received an email from a potential client with a ‘groundbreaking‘ idea that will cost millions to build.
+They didn’t have funding but believed their idea was the best thing since sliced bread will change the world.
 But they didn’t have funding.
 The problem was the solution was too big.
-And for big problems with big solutions you need lots of money.
+And for big problems with big solutions, you need lots of money.
 Or funding.
 I pointed him to my articles here and here on funding, as he was stuck on getting the whole solution built the way he wanted it.

 When starting a business, you need to pick something you love, care about and into which you are willing to put the time and energy.
 I know that people tell you to start a blog or become a software developer – but don’t decide based on money.
 Your decision should be geared towards who you are.